When: 28 November 2024, 9:30-11:00

 Background

-Brigadier General Edlinger will reply to these and any other questions and doubts that participants may have.
+Brigadier General Edlinger will reply to these and any other questions the participants may have.

 Format, Concept and Moderation